close-dev-team/mobile-close-channel-sdk-ios/README.md

 ## Pre-requisites and notes

-To make an easy start, be sure you have any of these versions:
+To make an easy start, be sure you have this Xcode versions:

+* Xcode 14.0

+Newer versions could work / should work, but we have verified it to work with the above tool versions.

+These older versions of Xcode are verified to work with SDK version 1.2.4:

 * Xcode 13.2.1
 * Xcode 13.4.2
-* Xcode 14.0

-Newer versions could work / should work, but we have verified it to work with the above tool versions.

 ### Supported iOS versions and architectures